2024 AFC Futsal Asian Cup: Qualified teams for the 2024 FIFA Futsal World Cup

 Semi-finalists including Iran, Tajikistan and Thailand qualified for the 2024 FIFA Futsal World Cup besides Uzbekistan who automatically qualified as host.
 As Uzbekistan reached the semi-finals, a play-off round was held to determine the last Asian spot at the Futsal World Cup.
 Afghanistan won a play-off round.
 Thailand were the only team from ASEAN in the Futsal World Cup among the Central Asian teams.

-Tajikistan and Afghanistan made debut.
+Tajikistan and Afghanistan made their debut.
 Iran, Thailand and Uzbekistan continued their appearing.
 Iran have been the most appearances in the Futsal World Cup with eight and the most successful team from AFC with the third place in 2016.
 Thailand and Uzbekistan have appeared for the sixth and second time, respectively, with their best finish at the round of 16.

 Japan and Vietnam who previously qualified in 2021 stopped qualifying in the Futsal World Cup for the sixth and third time, respectively.
 Japan were eliminated in the group stage for the first time by a loss to Kyrgyzstan and a draw to Tajikistan.
 Vietnam were eliminated in the play-offs after being defeated by Kyrgyzstan.

 The following five teams from AFC qualified for the 2024 FIFA Futsal World Cup.